Chowchilla, California

 Chowchilla is a city in Madera County, California, United States.
 The city's population was 19,039 at the 2020 census.
 Chowchilla is located 16 mi northwest of Madera, at an elevation of 240 ft.

 The city is the location of two prisons: Central California Women's Facility and Valley State Prison.

-Etymology

-The name "Chowchilla" is derived from the indigenous American tribe of Chaushila (the spelling is inconsistent in reference guides), a Yokuts Indian tribe which once lived in the area.
-The name evidently translates as "murderers" and is apparently a reference to the warlike nature of the Chaushila tribe.
-It is also to be known among the Yokuts tribes later on to be associated with "bravery".
-The Chaushila Indians were inadvertently responsible for the first white men "discovering" Yosemite Valley, which occurred when they were being pursued by a band of whites.
-References to the tribe still abound in Chowchilla, and until 2016 the town's high school used the moniker "Redskins" as their mascot.

 History

+The word "Chowchilla" is an anglicized spelling of chaushila, the name of an indigenous Yokuts people who, historically, inhabited the areas in and around Madera County.

 The first post office at Chowchilla opened in 1912 and the city incorporated eleven years later, in 1923.

 1976 bus kidnapping

 Chowchilla made national news on July 15, 1976, when 26 children and their school bus driver were kidnapped and held in a buried moving van at a quarry in Livermore, California.
 The driver and some of the children were able to escape and notify the quarry guard.
 All the victims returned unharmed.
 The quarry owner's son and two friends were convicted and sentenced to life in prison.